felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 You can specify the menu description and provide the URL for your banner image directly from the [Configuration page](/apps/deliveroo/configuration).

-Deliveroo Bridge pushes this information to Deliveroo with every menu upload.
+Deliveroo Bridge sends this information to Deliveroo with every catalog push.

 ### Categories